ppauel/typescript-discord-bot/src/interactions/modals/README.md

 [Modals](https://discordjs.guide/interactions/modals.html) interactions create a pop up window in the Discord client for form like text entry

 ### Creating an Interaction
-Interactions start with the bot [sending the modal](https://discordjs.guide/interactions/modals.html#building-and-responding-with-modals), to recive this interaction opon it being used follow the below steps:
+Interactions start with the bot [sending the modal](https://discordjs.guide/interactions/modals.html#building-and-responding-with-modals), to receive this interaction upon it being used follow the below steps:
 1. Create an interaction object
-	- `customIdPrefix` - Is used to identify the wich interactions should trigered
+	- `customIdPrefix` - Is used to identify the which interactions should triggered
 	- `run` - The functions which is called on the occurrence of the interaction
 ```ts
 // src/interactions/modals/modal.ts